-is the Director of Fine Art Services for Havens where she advises clients on the complete care and maintenance of their collections including database infrastructure, conservation, framing, installation, loan administration, and security.
-Previously, Caroline was a registrar at the Museum of Contemporary Art Chicago where she managed the MCA's loan program, oversaw exhibition installations and administered an inventory of over 2,500 works of art.
+is the Director of Fine Art Services for Havens where she advises clients on the complete care and maintenance of their collections including database infrastructure, conservation, framing, installation, loan administration, insurance, and security.
+Previously, Caroline was a registrar at the Museum of Contemporary Art Chicago where she managed the MCA's loan program, oversaw exhibition installations, and administered an inventory of over 2,500 works of art.

 Caroline has worked for Patti Gilford Fine Art in an art advisory capacity, sourcing acquisitions for private and corporate collections.
-She also spent two years working for the School of The Art Institute's Fashion Resource Center, where she helped manage a unique, hands-on collection of avant-garde garments, rare books, and fashion publications.
+She also spent two years at the School of The Art Institute's Fashion Resource Center, where she helped manage a unique, hands-on collection of avant-garde garments, rare books, and fashion publications.